Ultraplot/UltraPlot/ULTRALAYOUT_README.md

 ## The Solution

-The new kiwi layout system uses constraint satisfaction to compute subplot positions that:
+UltraLayout uses constraint satisfaction to compute subplot positions that:
 1. Respect spacing and ratio requirements
 2. Align edges where appropriate for orthogonal layouts
 3. Create visually balanced arrangements for non-orthogonal layouts